tatianegercina/FinTech/01-Lesson-Plans/22-DeFi/1/LessonPlan.md

 * [Example URI file](Activities/03-Ins_IPFS_The_InterPlanetary_File_System/Solved/example_uri.json))

-Begin by giving the students some background on IPFS, what it is, how it works.
+Begin by giving the students some background on IPFS, such as what it is, and how it works.

 * So what is IPFS?